zeittresor/OllamaVibeDesk/README.md

 - different voice output speakers for human and AI (as Sapi or VibeVoice Speakers)
 - automatic VibeVoice server setup included
 - auto answer function to act like the human based of the ELIZA algorythm to automaticly continue a chat dialog
-- Automatic Python code GUI program generation based on the current content of the conversation (sometimes - using "auto-answer" mode) :-)
+- Automatic Python code GUI program generation based on the current content of the conversation (using "auto-answer" mode) :-)

 ## Example with voice output (german language)